How much is your case worth?Get a free case evaluation

 The goal of driving while intoxicated laws is to prevent people who are impaired from endangering other drivers.
 Therefore, it should not matter why the driver is impaired.
 While coffee seems less harmful than alcohol or illicit drugs, one could argue that the penalties for driving while intoxicated by coffee should be the same as someone who is intoxicated by alcohol or drugs, should an accident occur as a result.

 If a driver is intoxicated from drinking too much coffee and they are showing signs of reckless driving, a police officer can pull the suspected driver over.
 If the driver fails a field sobriety test (such as the walk and turn test or the one-leg stand test), the driver could be charged with a driving while intoxicated offense.

 Hiring a Lawyer After an Accident Caused by Coffee Intoxication

 If you’ve been injured in an accident due to the negligent actions of another individual who was under the influence of caffeine intoxication (or another substance), we may be able to help.
 The attorneys at Avrek Law have more than 50 years of combined legal experience assisting injury victims.
-With more than $1 billion recovered for clients across the states of California, Arizona, and Nevada, Avrek Law is the firm you want on your side.
+With more than $1 billion recovered for clients, Avrek Law is the firm you want on your side.
 Contact us today for a free personal injury consultation – we want to hear more about your case!